1. Data Privacy & Protection Principles

 4. Lawful purposes

 - As required by GDPR, all data processed by us is conducted on lawful basis.
-This basis includes the following four categories; Consent, Contract, Legal Obligation & Legitimate Interests (see DPC guidance for more information).
+This basis includes the following four categories; Consent, Contract, Legal Obligation & Legitimate Interests (see Irish DPC for sample guidance).

 - This lawful basis is recorded in our record of processing activities.